Photo by Toa Heftiba on Unsplash

 – Aim to include a palm-sized serving of protein with every meal: choose from eggs, good quality meat or fish, lentils, chickpeas, nuts and seeds.

-The sunshine vitamin is a biggie for mental health.
+The sunshine vitamin is a big player for mental health.
 There are vitamin D receptors throughout our brains, and low levels are thought to play a role in the development of SAD – Seasonal Affective Disorder.

 Once you know your levels, you can decide whether to supplement or not.
 Optimum levels (based on cancer research studies) are between 75-100nmol/l.